wellcometrust/corporate-components/src/components/Card/Card.md

-# Section Title
+# Card

-Component for rendering a main section heading i.e. h2.
+Component for rendering a presentational card.

 ## When to use

-A Card is used as a heading for a discreet section of page content featuring and can be used multiple times within a page/layout.
-If used, it should be the first item in a Section.
+A Card is a UI design pattern used to group related information in a flexible-size container